Platelet Function Tests

 When to Get Tested?

-When you bruise easily or experience excessive or prolonged bleeding; when you are taking medications that can alter platelet function; prior to or during certain surgeries
+When you bruise easily or experience excessive or prolonged bleeding from minor cuts, nose or gums, or excessive menstrual bleeding; when you are taking medications that can alter platelet function; prior to or during certain surgeries; if you have a family member with a history of excessive bleeding

 A blood sample drawn from a vein in your arm